WE ARE OPEN FOR THE SEASON!

 Native desert plants are still in their full glory this month.
 Desert Marigold, Desert Milkweed, Evening Primrose, Globemallow, Datura, Indianblanket, White Sage, Sweetbush plus many others are all in full bloom

 You want to continue to deadhead some flowers to promote a prolonged bloom.
-I leave the majority of my spent blooms as seeds for wildlife.
+In my yard, this is the season for quail chicks so I leave the majority of my spent blooms as seeds for wildlife.

-Collect seeds for next year as soon as the seedpod begins to turn brown or dry out.
+Collect seeds for next year as soon as the seedpod turns brown or dries out.
 Store in a paper bag and allow to dry out for a week or two in a dry shady spot.
 If you want a more natural landscape, allow the seeds to drop naturally.

 Planting